Times Broadcasting Network Corporation

 Times Broadcasting Network Corporation is a Philippine radio network.
 Its main headquarters is on the 2nd Floor, Paguito Yu Bldg., Mabini Ext., Brgy.
 Carmen Annex, Ozamiz.
-TBNC operates several stations across places in Northwestern Mindanao and some parts of Central Visayas under the Radyo BisDak branding.

 Profile

 Times Broadcasting Network Corporation was founded in the 1970s by Emilio Sy with DXSY.
 In 1990, it expanded into FM, with its stations in Ozamiz, Dipolog, and Pagadian carrying a Top 40 format with unique branding for each.
 In 2010, after the death of Alex Velayo Sy, its stations started losing steam.
 In 2016, Bisdak Media Group acquired the company and rebranded its stations as Radyo BisDak, which since carried a music and news format.
 It also opened a few more stations in Zamboanga and Central Visayas.
+By May 2026, most of its stations became part of the Radyo Sincero network.